OliverKillane/Imperial-Computing-Notes/.github/CONTRIBUTING.md

 ### Locally
 Please use the dockerfile and vscode features from the [container setup](../.devcontainer) as a guide.
 - @oliverkillane is using MikTex + vscode + wsl on Windows

+## On Obsidian...
+Make sure to add new directories for latex notes as ignored from [obsidian's userIgnoreFilters](../.obsidian/app.json)